VirtoCommerce/vc-module-google-ecommerce-analytics/README.md

 Check out the Google Analytics tracking [guide](https://developers.google.com/analytics/devguides/collection/analyticsjs/enhanced-ecommerce?hl=en) for a detailed list of all the individual data types that can be tracked under each of these categories.

-## Google Ecommerce Analytics Module
+## VC Google Ecommerce Analytics Module

 Google Ecommerce Analytics module allows you to use the newly launched feature of Google Analytics – Enhanced Ecommerce.
 You can track the user behavior across your e-commerce store starting from product views to thank you page.